Programme Grants for Applied Research - Guidance for Stage 1 applications

 Any applications that include primary research should include reference to the existing evidence and explain how this evidence has informed the proposed research.
 Where a systematic review already exists that summarises the available evidence this should be referenced, as well as including reference to any relevant literature published subsequent to that systematic review.
 Where no such systematic review exists, it is expected that the applicants will undertake an appropriate scoping review of the currently available and relevant evidence and then summarise this in their proposal.
 The application may then include a more detailed review in early work packages.

-Further information can be found in our Adding Value in Research pages.
+For further information please read about our Adding Value in Research model.

 This section should be used to indicate the overarching aims/objectives of the research, outlining the key